 Panic Disorder occurs when you experience recurring unexpected panic attacks.
 Panic attacks are sudden periods of intense fear accompanied by things such as increased heart rate, sweating, numbness, shortness of breath, shaking and/or a feeling that something terrible will happen.

-If you don’t do anything about your Panic Disorder, it will start ruling your life.
-You will not only begin to avoid specific places where the panic attacks happened for fear of having another panic attack, but will start avoiding more and more places and people.
-You will become withdrawn and may be even afraid of leaving your house on a daily basis.
+If you don’t do anything about your Panic Disorder, it can start ruling your life.
+You are likely to begin to avoid specific places where the panic attacks happened for fear of having another panic attack, and start avoiding more and more places and people.

 How can we help you?

-At Vida Psychology we understand Panic Disorders and know how you feel.
-We have over 14 years of experience helping Australians overcome their panic disorder.
+At Vida Psychology we understand Panic Disorders and how you feel.
+We have over 17 years of experience helping Australians with their panic disorder.
 We take the time to listen how your life is impacted by Panic.
 This enables us to gain a deeper understanding of the origins of your Panic Attacks, triggers, patterns and barriers keeping you stuck and making them worse.
 This then assists us in developing a tailored treatment plan especially written for you.

 Reference: Australian Bureau of Statistics.
 (2008).
 National Survey of Mental Health and Wellbeing: Summary of Results, 2007.
 Cat. no. (4326.0).
 Canberra: ABS.